Autism Affect Motor Skill Development: What Parents Miss

 • Complains and throws a fit when it is time to complete physical chores

-• Does not jump, catch or climb games
+• Does not jump, catch, or climb in games

 When you feel any of these, you should start to discuss it with a therapist or doctor.